Sometimes, your fence just needs a simple repair.

 Contact Empire Fence

-As a regional leader in residential and commercial fencing, Empire Fence of Tulsa is here to help… by providing professional service at an affordable price.
-We’ll be glad to help you with repairs or installation of a new fence.
+As a regional leader in residential and commercial fencing, Empire Fence of Tulsa is here to help… by providing professional fencing to Tulsa & surrounding communities at an affordable price.
+We’ll be glad to help you with the installation of a new fence.
 Contact Empire to get a quote ›